 Microneedle-enhanced transdermal delivery is an elegant, efficient and painless method for increasing the skin permeation of many drugs, including zanamivir.
 This system consists of the microneedle component, which will create aqueous channels for the drug to diffuse through and a patch component, which is usually comprised of a hydrogel formulation with optimized salt forms and penetration enhancing excipients, as needed.

-We are in the process of optimizing formulations of the prototype patches and developing a robust intellectual property portfolio.
-After appropriate flux is established we will perform dermatotoxicology studies to assess skin irritation of the final patches in rabbits.
+Under a two-year, $600,000 grant awarded by the National Institute of Allergy and Infectious Disease, part of the National Institutes of Health, TSRL and F6 are optimizing formulations of the prototype patches and developing a robust intellectual property portfolio.
+After appropriate flux is established, dermatotoxicology studies are performed to assess skin irritation of the final patches in rabbits.
 We expect microneedle delivery to provide therapeutically efficacious levels of zanamivir to prevent and treat influenza infections in vivo from which we plan to open an Investigational Drug Application.

 Easy-Access Treatment for People Suffering from the Flu